microsoft/finops-toolkit/docs/_resources/troubleshooting.md

 ## Power BI: Reports are not showing data outside of RangeStart/RangeEnd

-If the report does not include any data outside of the RangeStart/RangeEnd parameter, you will need to change these parameters in the transform data page of the Power Bi report.
+If the report does not include any data outside of the RangeStart/RangeEnd parameter, you will need to go to the transform data page of the Power Bi report, and change RangeStart and RangeEnd to the desired start/end dates for your report.
 See [Set up your first report](../_reporting/power-bi/setup.md) for details.

 ---